-- Products specify a Warehouse location where the components for production are stored.
+- Products specify a Components location where the components for production are stored.

-- Sale Orders specify a Sale location where the product is sold.
+- Sale Orders specify a Demand location where the product is sold.

 - Production orders specify a Production warehouse location (Shop floor) where finished goods are produced.